Research-Based

 Is Florastor safe for children?

-Florastor is safe for children 2 months and up.
-They have a product that is specific for kids, and that one is in a powdered form that is mixed with a drink and is flavored.
-The dose is the same.
+Florastor is safe for children 2 months and older.
+They offer a kid-specific product in powdered form that mixes with drinks and comes flavored.
+The dosage remains the same.

 Does it really work?